gconfs-conferences/csharp-2018/slides.md

 int delta = (b * b) - 4 * a * c;
 ```

-> - There is a problem ...
+> - There is a problem...
 > - The comments are not compiled so the code will not compile

 ## Operators